|Library Quick Links|

 Orwig Music Library

 The Virginia Baldwin Orwig Music Library houses the main teaching and research collections in music and related areas such as dance and music-related forms of theater.
 Its collections include LPs, books, scores, periodicals, compact discs, and DVDs and playback equipment.
 DVDs and CDs circulate to the entire Brown community.
 To check out the LPs please consult with Orwig staff for instructions on handling.
 Graduate students can borrow these media materials for one week.
+Please note, the Orwig Music Library is currently closed to students and the public, however, we hope to reopen as soon as it is safe to do so.

 The Annmary Brown Memorial